AOSC-Archive/aosc-wiki/developers/how-to-contribute-md.md

 - Detail section containing a... longer... version of the security vulnerability, you should be able to find it from their original `oss-security` mailing list post.
 If not, write your own.
 - CVE listing section, if available.
 - PoC section, if available.
 Note that AOSAs should only be posted *after* security fixes were made available to users, nothing to worry here.

+## Making Changes

+As we do not provide a box for you to fill in what's changed (yet), do note that you have the most freedom with editing existing pages.
+However, do note that you should not expect bad contents or bad edits to endure on this site - remember, the Lion's watching and he shall not be happy when that happens.